 Atlantis Submarine Adventures has been operating in Hawaii since 1988.
 They have some of the largest and most technically advanced passenger submarines in the world.

 They are pretty passionate about sustainable tourism and their Hawaii submarines are battery powered and don’t pollute the water.
-And in an effort to not disturb the sea life, they also really quite.
+And in an effort to not disturb the sea life, they are also really quiet.

 Atlantis Submarines currently have dive sites in Waikiki, Oahu; Lahaina, Maui; and Kona, Big Island.
 These are popular activities for a Hawaii vacation with kids.